Guillermo de la Puente

 1. Combine the JS Tracker with the API

-Despite the recommendation in their docs to favor using the JavaScript implementation, privacy browser extensions like AdBlock can block requests to Sendinblue.
+Despite the recommendation in their docs to favor using the JavaScript implementation, privacy browser extensions like AdBlock can block requests to Brevo.
 I imagine that unstable connections could also result in missing events.
 So for important events that the user experience depends on, you’re better off tracking them directly from your backend.

 Alternatively, if you need to send an email right away without triggering a workflow, don’t use the tracker.
 It’s better to trigger the email send directly from your backend using their Email API.